afiler/gomodel/README.md

 	Mark string
 	Owner string
 	DesignCodes string `column:"design_codes"`
-	Record
+	Classes string
+	RecordBase `table:"marks"`
 }
 ```
-Record is provided by gomodel for semi-easy mixins of convenience methods, and
+RecordBase is provided by gomodel for semi-easy mixins of convenience methods, and
 for identifying structs that are meant to be used with gomodel's Model class.

 ### Defining a model for the record:
 ```
 func TrademarkModel(config Config) Model {
 	return Model {
-		Data: &Trademark{},
 		Prototype: Trademark{},
-		TableName: "trademarks",
 		Config: config,
 	}
 }